 Surely, these five things will help me be less absent-minded.
 Further, doing a pre-mortem on things is important too.

 I feel like I'm an overloaded truck, driving 75 miles per hour down a windy road with just a loosely bound net covering all the cargo.
 Things inevitably get jostled around and break, and sometimes cargo just falls out.
 From now on, I'm going to slow down, lighten the load, and tighten the tarp.
 I'll get to where I'm going eventually.

 Readers, ever go through a period of losing and forgetting things?
+Are you absent-minded?
 Wallet, keys, sunglasses… they have to be the most common things to lose right?
-Wouldn’t you pay $100 for a pair of tennis shoes if your client was waiting on the court instead of make him wait 30 minutes or cancel?
+Wouldn't you pay $100 for a pair of tennis shoes if your client was waiting on the court instead of make him wait 30 minutes or cancel?

 Note: The picture is of my new shoes I had to buy, accompanied with a book I'm supposed to review about negotiations.
 Thought it was a nice play on words.
 Updated for 2016 and beyond.

 Keep in touch and sign up for my e-mail or newsletter.
 This way, even if you are absent-minded, you will always get my articles to you.